tari-project/rfcs/src/RFC-0141_Sparse_Merkle_Trees.md

 * `height` is the height of the branch in the tree, where the root node is height 0.
 * `key_prefix` is the common prefix that the key of _every_ descendent node of this branch will begin with.
   `key_prefix` is `KEY_LENGTH_BYTES` long, and every bit after the prefix MUST be set to zero.
 This means that key prefixes are not unique.
-For example, every key prefix for the left-mode path down the tree will always have a prefix of `[0; 32]`.
+For example, every key prefix for the left-most path down the tree will always have a prefix of `[0; 32]`.
 The height parameter helps disambiguate this.
 * `left_child_hash` and `right_child_hash` are the hashes of the left and right child noes respectively, and have length `KEY_LENGTH_BYTES`.